Stabilization Bounds for Linear Finite Dynamical Systems: Introduction

 \begin{example}[Sampled Height Bounds] In \bbref{Figure}{fig:h1} height bounds are calculated for a number of sampled non-invertible matrices, and for reference the true height is included, which the data is sorted by.
-As can be seen, \bref{Theorem}{thm:b} follows closely the actual height of the systems, and \brefdot{Theorem}{thm:a} provides a least upper bound concerning all endomorphisms. \bbref{Figure}{fig:h3} shows bounds for systems over a larger module.
+As can be seen, the bound of \bref{Theorem}{thm:b} follows closely the actual height of the systems, and \bref{Theorem}{thm:a} demonstrates that it gives a least upper bound concerning all endomorphisms. \bbref{Figure}{fig:h3} shows bounds for systems over a larger module.
 Here the number of distinct prime factors and base elements has increased compared to the former figure, which leads to relatively larger differences between the bounds.
 The figure shows that the function independent bounds may vastly overshoot the actual height of a system, where the height will be some integer less than or equal to the function dependent bound of \bref{Theorem}{thm:b}.
-In both figures the function independent bound $\lceil m \log_2(n)\rceil$ derived in \cite{xu2009linear} is added for comparison. \end{example}
+In both figures the function independent bound $\lceil m \log_2(n)\rceil$ derived in \cite{xu2009linear} is added for comparison. \end{example} Given a bound $k$ on the height, the efficient algorithm developed in \cite{xu2009linear} for the fixed point system test \eqref{eq:intro2} runs in time $O(\log(k) m^3)$, although here we assume naive matrix multiplication and faster algorithms for multiplication exists, see \cite{von2013modern}.
+When implementing \bbref{Theorem}{thm:b} in a fixed point convergence test there is an additional cost, since one needs to find the height $s_p$ of systems of the form $(\fp^m,A)$.
+One method is to use the minimal polynomial $m(x)$ of $A$, where $s_p$ is given by the first non-zero term in the expansion, such that $m(x) = x^{s_p} g(x)$, where $g(0) \neq 0$ \cite{hernandez2005linear}.
+This can be determined in run time $O(m^3)$ \cite{storjohann1998n}, giving us $O(\omega(n)m^3)$ bound computation complexity, where $\omega(n)$ is the number of distinct prime factors of $n$.
+Another method, which is inefficient but interesting in our case, is to use the fact that the reduced systems are defined over vector spaces.
+It follows that we can check the rank of successive powers of $A$ over $\fp$, such that $s_p$ is found when $\text{rank}(A^{s_p + 1}) =\text{rank}(A^{s_p})$.
+This will yield in total an $O(\omega(n) m^4)$ bound computation complexity.

+In practice for smaller systems, using $\ell_\text{A}$ or $\lceil m \log_2(n)\rceil$ will be fast and efficient enough to outweigh any possible bound improvements gained by computing $\ell_\text{B}$.
+However given an application of a sufficiently large linear finite dynamical system the additional cost of computing the sharpest bound may be worth it.
+Given systems of the form $(\fp^m, A)$, we have